cafawo/WritingGuidelines/README.md

 In these guidelines, we described what a good thesis should look like, both in terms of form and contents.
 Some points may seem self-evident, while others hopefully remove some doubts and uncertainty.

 Note that you are the author of the manuscript and many questions of taste and style are at your own discretion.
-There exists ways of representing research that are widely accepted by the scientific community.
+There exist ways of representing research that are widely accepted by the scientific community.
 Good journals are a perfect source for inspiration and guidance on adequate writing.
 For example, the [Journal of Finance](http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1540-6261) is a good address to find guidance on how a good scientific article looks like.
 If any other questions remain open, please feel free to contact us.